 Job seekers need to understand that hard skills can be taught and learned while soft skills are the ones that people are born with.
 Better still, they can be cultivated in oneself with time.
 Those aspiring to make it big in the corporate landscape need to assess themselves and see where they lack in terms of these interpersonal skills.
 Beyond just increasing their knowledge and adding new degrees and technical skills to their profiles, students should focus on cultivating and polishing their soft skills as well.
 They make it easier for candidates to cinch the best opportunities and also adapt to the team and workplace environments.
 Plus, they make them capable of enhanced efficiency and top-notch performance, which improves the career growth prospects manifold.

 Why do employers value soft skills?

 When it comes to achieving success for businesses, technology alone is not enough.
 They also need the expertise that only humans can bring.
 And expertise is not confined to know-how, education, and experience.
-Rather, employers need to prioritise on boarding passionate people who are capable of managing themselves, understanding the company’s mission and vision and earnestly striving for a common goal.
-Soft skills make people valuable to the organisation as they can contribute to the growth and bring positivity in the workplace environment as a whole.
-Now is the time for the employers and recruiters to recognise the significance of soft skills while searching for new recruits with the objective of building a positive and productive workplace!
+Rather, employers need to prioritize onboarding passionate people who are capable of managing themselves, understanding the company’s mission and vision and earnestly striving for a common goal.
+Soft skills make people valuable to the organization as they can contribute to the growth and bring positivity to the workplace environment as a whole.
+Now is the time for employers and recruiters to recognize the significance of soft skills while searching for new recruits with the objective of building a positive and productive workplace!